 - In June the DOL dropped its appeal of the injunction.

 - In July it published a Request for Information (RFI) for public input on the economic consequences and received more than 140,000 comments.

-Meanwhile, in November, Sen. Sherrod Brown (D-OH) and Rep. Mark Takano (D-CA-41) introduced bills in the US House and Senate raising the threshold to $47,467.00 annually/$913.00 per week.
-Known as the Restoring Overtime Pay Act of 2017, the legislation also calls for automatic adjustments to the threshold every three years.
-Currently, both bills are in committee.
+- In November, Sen. Sherrod Brown (D-OH) and Rep. Mark Takano (D-CA-41) introduced bills in the US House and Senate.
+Known as the Restoring Overtime Pay Act, it would raise the threshold to that suggested in 2016.